 Today the gospel is reaching more people than at any time in history.
 Our ministry partners reach vast numbers primarily through planting home churches.
 However, most of these movements are under-resourced and need effective training, the very resources Xenos has in abundance.

-God has graciously given Xenos a powerful vision for home church planting and experience mobilizing people into effective church multiplication.
+God has graciously given Xenos a vision for home church planting and experience mobilizing people into effective church multiplication.
 We want to share our expertise and resources with these amazing indigenously led movements.

 Global Partnerships connect the powerful dynamic church planting movements around the world with the resources Xenos is uniquely able to offer.
-This way, the Great Commission is truly an international collaboration.
+This way, the Great Commission is indeed an international collaboration.

 How do Global Partnerships work?

 Second, financial.
 Xenos funds Global Partnership ministries in part from the general fund, reflecting our ongoing priority for missions.
 To expand the scope of Global Partnerships we have to increase our mission spending at a rate that substantially out-paces the Xenos general fund.
 However, God has granted Xenos members stewardship over remarkable financial resources.
 The purpose of the Global Partnership Fund is to allow people to contribute sacrificially to the expansion of these amazing apostolic works as the Spirit leads.